6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 5. App starts

 Ongoing authorization flow:
 1. If the session is active, app starts immediately.
-If the sessio is stale, app uses refresh token to get updated session.
+If the session is stale, app uses refresh token to get updated session.
 2. App starts.

-**Web API integration (OAuth 2.0 Web Server Flow)**
+**Web APP integration (OAuth 2.0 Web Server Flow)**
+To integrate external web app with SF API
-1. Connected app directs user to SF to authenticate and authorize the app to access SF data
+1. User clicks the external app.
+Connected app directs user to SF to authenticate and authorize the app to access SF data
 2. The user approves the app access to data
 3. SF sends a callback to the app with authorization code
 4. The app passes the code to the SF token endpoint, requesting access token